mahiriart/Auract/auract/data/geodata/readme.txt

-All data comes from www.geonames.org
+All data comes from www.geonames.org and laposte.fr

-Own data:
+Use own data:
 To use your own geocoding database:
     use a csv file with this header: lat,long,zip-code and replace allclean.csv